tbender4/kotlin_intro/README.md

 ## Formatting:
 Anything in **bold** should not be skimmed or ignored.
 It'll typically refer to vocabulary or anything otherwise critical.

-Anything with a `subtle highlight` is typically a function, class, global variable, or anything else technical that is worth highlighting.
+Anything with a `subtle highlight` is typically a function, class, variable, or anything else technical that is worth highlighting.
 ```
 Multiline code snippets
 will have a body-wide